korbel/SWL-NyrCaller/README.md

 ### Packaging the app

-To package the caller, you must follow the instructions in the `external\README.md` file first and download the external tools required for deploying the final product.
+To package the app, you must follow the instructions in the `external\README.md` file first and download the external tools required for deploying the final product.

-After both the SWL mod and the Python app got built, run the `package.bat` executable, it will create the required directory structure in the `dist` folder, then it will copy the appropriate files in their corresponding directory, and finally create the `dist\NyrCaller.zip` archive which can be directly shipped and extracted in the user's game directory.
+After both the SWL mod and the Python app got built, run the `package.bat` executable, it will create the required directory structure in the `dist` folder, then it will copy the appropriate files in their corresponding directory, and finally create the `dist\NyrCaller.zip` archive which can be directly shipped and extracted into the user's game directory.